Shoulder Impingement Syndrome: Causes and Treatment

 • Lat pulldowns: Similar to pull-ups, this exercise involves pulling a weight down using the arms and shoulders, which can cause pain and discomfort in individuals with shoulder impingement.

-• Internal and external rotations: These exercises involve rotating the arm inward or outward, which can place strain on the rotator cuff muscles and exacerbate impingement.
+• Internal and external rotations: These exercises involve rotating the arm inward or outward, which can place strain on the rotator cuff muscles (subscapularis or infraspinatus) and exacerbate impingement.
+This is why imaging is helpful as dynamic impingement can often be identified on ultrasound scan.

 Shoulder Impingement Syndrome is a common condition caused by a various factors including certain repeated activities and faulty biomechanics of the shoulder.
 In most cases it responds well to conservative measures including physical rehab.